 You must then design, implement and maintain systems, procedures and controls that appropriately manage and mitigate your ML/TF risks.

-Businesses involved in the gambling sector captured by the AML/CTF obligations must ensure the organisation conducts a comprehensive ML/TF risk assessment to identify, assess, mitigate and manage ML/TF risk exposures.
-This is a critical first step in complying with AML/CTF laws.
+Businesses involved in the gaming sector captured by the AML/CTF obligations must ensure their organisation conducts a comprehensive ML/TF risk assessment to identify, assess, mitigate and manage ML/TF risk exposures.
+This is a critical first step in complying with the AML/CTF Act and Rules.

-Gambling sector businesses then need to develop and maintain an AML/CTF Program that is aligned to their business and the State based gaming requirements.
+Gaming sector businesses then need to develop and maintain an AML/CTF Program that is aligned to their business and the State-based gaming requirements.